House passes $1.4 trillion federal spending bill

 ”The president is poised to sign it and to keep the government open,” said top White House adviser Kellyanne Conway.

-The bill would also increase the age nationwide for purchasing tobacco products from 18 to 21, and offers business-friendly provisions on export financing, flood insurance and immigrant workers.
+The bill also offers business-friendly provisions on export financing, flood insurance and immigrant workers.

 The roster of add-ons grew over the weekend to include permanent repeal of a tax on high-cost “Cadillac” health insurance benefits and a hard-won provision to finance health care and pension benefits for about 100,000 retired union coal miners threatened by the insolvency of their pension fund.
 A tax on medical devices and health insurance plans would also be repealed permanently.

-The deficit tab for the package grew as well with the addition of $428 billion in tax cuts over 10 years to repeal the three so-called “Obamacare” taxes, extend expiring tax breaks, and .
+Tuesday’s tax breaks increases deficit tab for the package grew as well with the addition of $428 billion in tax cuts over 10 years to repeal the three so-called “Obamacare” taxes and extend expiring tax breaks.

 The legislation is laced with provisions reflecting divided power in Washington.
 Republicans maintained the status quo on several abortion-related battles and on funding for Trump’s border wall.
 Democrats controlling the House succeeded in winning a 3.1 percent raise for federal civilian employees and the first installment of funding on gun violence research after more than two decades of gun lobby opposition.